sameersharmadev/chrono/README.md

 ## License

-Chrono is open source and available under the [MIT License](LICENSE).
+Chrono is open source and available under the MIT LICENSE.

 ---